 Not long ago I came across a thread in one of our favorite forums* in which people discussed Dominican cooking.
-A friend of ours commented that most Dominican cooks used seasonings and calditos (bouillon/stock cubes) in their food.
+A friend of ours commented that most Dominican cooks use lots of seasonings and sopitas / calditos (bouillon/stock cubes) in their food.
 Is that really so?

 First of all, let me clarify that I am not to be taken as a model for healthy living.
 I eat well, exercise occasionally, and can stand to lose mumble, ahem, some pounds.
-I also do use vegetable bouillons in a couple of dishes (arroz con fideos, for example) when I don’t have time to prepare my own broth.
 So there.
 Out in the air.

 I am not going to get all preachy (de gustibus non est disputandum); the point of this exercise is to get feedback from you.
 Do we really do this?
 How often do you use seasonings and bouillon cubes?